verhovsky/books-futures-explained/src/1_background_information.md

 Let's get some of the common roadblocks out of the way first.

-Async in Rust is different from most other languages in the sense that Rust has a very lightweight runtime.

-Languages like C#, JavaScript, Java and GO, already includes a runtime for handling concurrency.
+Languages like C#, JavaScript, Java, GO and many others comes with a runtime for handling concurrency.
 So if you come from one of those languages this will seem a bit strange to you.

+Rust is different from these languages in the sense that Rust doesn't come with a runtime for handling concurrency, so you need to use a library which provide this for you.

-In Rust you will have to make an active choice about which runtime to use.
+In other words you'll have to make an active choice about which runtime to use which will of course seem foreign if the environment you come from provides one which "everybody" uses.

 ### What Rust's standard library takes care of

-1. The definition of an interruptible task
-2. An efficient technique to start, suspend, resume and store tasks which are executed concurrently.
+1. A common interface representing an operation which will be completed in the future through the `Future` trait.
+2. An ergonomic way of creating tasks which can be suspended and resumed through the `async` and `await` keywords.
-3. A defined way to wake up a suspended task
+3. A defined interface wake up a suspended task through the `Waker` trait.

 That's really what Rusts standard library does.
 As you see there is no definition of non-blocking I/O, how these tasks are created or how they're run.

 ### What you need to find elsewhere

-A runtime.
-Well, in Rust we normally divide the runtime into two parts:

-- The Reactor
-- The Executor

-Reactors create leaf `Futures`, and provides things like non-blocking sockets, an event queue and so on.
+A runtime, often just referred to as an `Executor`.

+There are mainly two such runtimes in wide use in the community today [async_std][async_std] and [tokio][tokio].

-Executors, accepts one or more asynchronous tasks called `Futures` and takes care of actually running the code we write, suspend the tasks when they're waiting for I/O and resume them.
+Executors, accepts one or more asynchronous tasks (`Futures`) and takes care of actually running the code we write, suspend the tasks when they're waiting for I/O and resume them when they can make progress.

+>Now, you might stumble upon articles/comments which mentions both an `Executor` and an `Reactor` (also referred to as a `Driver`) as if they're well defined concepts you need to know about.
+This is not true.
+In practice today you'll only interface with the runtime, which provides leaf futures which actually wait for some I/O operation, and the executor where

+## Futures

+Now, when we talk about futures I find it useful to make a distinction between futures created by async functions `async fn() { ... }` and async blocks `async { ... }` and **leaf** futures.

+Runtimes create leaf `Futures`, and provides things like non-blocking sockets, an event queue and so on.

 In theory, we could choose one `Reactor` and one `Executor` that have nothing to do with each other besides that one creates leaf `Futures` and the other one runs them, but in reality today you'll most often get both in a `Runtime`.

-There are mainly two such runtimes today [async_std][async_std] and [tokio][tokio].

 Quite a bit of complexity attributed to `Futures` are actually complexity rooted in runtimes.
 Creating an efficient runtime is hard.